 "Data dust … used for algorithmic electioneering to enforce authoritarian, anti-democratic policies."
 ZONTA Award - Jury Statement, 65th Kurzfilmfest Oberhausen

-A HipHop Comedy against automated propaganda, directed by Manu Luksch
+A hip hop musical against automated propaganda, directed by Manu Luksch

 Starring: Gunman Xuman, Lady Zee, OMG